tonyelhabr/nba_wp/README.md

 have expected.

-There are more ways to do calibration analysis, such as measuring “observed” vs. estimated win probability. [as so](https://statsbylopez.files.wordpress.com/2017/03/locknett.png?w=569&h=563).
+There are more ways to do calibration analysis, such as measuring “observed” vs. estimated win probability, [as so](https://statsbylopez.files.wordpress.com/2017/03/locknett.png?w=569&h=563).
 However, for the sake of not spending a ton of time on this project, I did not do that.